josephwilk/strangeloop2014/readme.md

 Sonic-PI is an IDE for live coding music using Ruby.
 It comes pre-packaged in a nice dmg file which means its very quick to get started.
 But alas only on OS X for now.

+#### Install

+Download and install from: http://sonic-pi.net/get-v2.0 OR grab a USB key.

 ##> Before you return home

 ```